Arihant25/Fruitful/README.md

 ### Running locally

+First, set up the SQL server using `pip install flask_sqlalchemy`

-First, run the development server with `npm run dev`.
+Then, run the development server with `flask run`.

-Then, open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+You can now open [http://localhost:3000](http://localhost:3000) in your browser to see the result.